UIUC-SINE/old_website/content/reports/ista_reconstruction/ista.md

 template: project.j2
 ---

 These are ISTA reconstructions of nanoflares images with Poisson noise.
-The sparsifying transform used in the algorithm was the Radon transform restricted to \\(\theta = \[-30, 30]\\).
+The sparsifying transform used in the algorithm was the Radon transform restricted to \\(\theta = \[-30, 30]\\), which was the range used to generate the image.

 ![ISTA reconstruction with highest SSIM](ista_reconstruction2.png){ style=max-width:100%}